Hadji Murat (novella): Plot summary

-While at Vozdvizhenskaya, Murat befriends Prince Semyon Vorontsov, the Viceroy's son, his wife Maria and his son, and wins over the good will of the soldiers stationed there.
+While at Vozdvizhenskaya, Murat befriends Prince Semyon Vorontsov, the Viceroy's son, his wife Maria and his son, and wins over the goodwill of the soldiers stationed there.
 They are at once in awe of his physique and reputation, and enjoy his company, finding him honest and upright.
 The Vorontsovs give him a present of a watch which fascinates him.
-On the fifth day of Murat's stay, the governor-general's adjutant, Mikhail Loris-Melikov arrives with orders to write down Murat's story, and the reader learns some of his history: he was born in the village of Tselmes and early on became close to the local khans because his mother was the royal family's wet nurse.
+On the fifth day of Murat's stay, the governor-general's adjutant, Mikhail Loris-Melikov, arrives with orders to write down Murat's story, and the reader learns some of his history: he was born in the village of Tselmes and early on became close to the local khans because his mother was the royal family's wet nurse.
 When he was fifteen some followers of Muridism came into his village, calling for a holy war (ghazavat) against Russia.
-Murat declines at first but after a learned man is sent to explain how it will be run, he tentatively agrees.
+Murat declines at first, but after a learned man is sent to explain how it will be run, he tentatively agrees.
 However, in their first confrontation, Shamil—then a lieutenant for the Muslims hostile to the Russians—embarrasses Murat when he goes to speak with the leader Hamzat.
 Hamzat eventually launches an attack on the capital of Khunzakh and kills the pro-Russian khans, taking control of this part of Dagestan.
-The slaughter of the khans throws Hadji and his brother against Hamzat, and they eventually succeed in tricking and killing him, causing his followers to flee.
+The slaughter of the khans throws Hadji and his brother against Hamzat, and they eventually succeed in killing him.
 Unfortunately, Murat's brother is killed as well and Shamil replaces Hamzat as leader.
-He calls on Murat to join his struggle, but Murat refuses because the blood of his brother and the khans are on Shamil.
+He calls on Murat to join his struggle, but Murat refuses because the blood of his brother and the khans is on Shamil.